 The Feminist Killjoy Handbook

-The handbook has been translated into Spanish, French, Polish, German and Italian with Korean, Greek and Turkish translations forthcoming,
+The handbook has been translated into Spanish, French, Polish, German, Turkish and Italian with Korean, Greek and Croatian translations forthcoming,

 Table of Contents